engineerskkw/WinTacToe/README.md

 ```

 You can also save them to the agents database:

-First call AgentsDB.setup() if you want to work on the new agents database
+Firstly call AgentsDB.setup() if you want to work on the new agents database
 ```python
 AgentsDB.setup()
 ```